piegope/doc/docs/en/kb/devolutions-powershell/devolutions-gateway/recording-server-migration-tool.md

   title: Legacy recording server migration tool
   description: This PowerShell script transforms session recording files from the legacy Devolutions recording server to the {{ en.DGW }} session recording format
 ---
 This PowerShell script transforms session recording files from the legacy Devolutions recording server to the {{ en.DGW }} session recording format, allowing you to migrate without losing previous recordings.
-Once the files are converted to the new format, they'll need to be re-indexed from {{ en.DVLS }} such that they can be found in their new location for playback from {{ en.DGW }}.
+Once the files are converted to the new format, they will need to be re-indexed from {{ en.DVLS }} such that they can be found in their new location for playback from {{ en.DGW }}.

 {% snippet icon.badgeInfo %}
 Re-indexing enables the detection of records present on the {{ en.DGW }} side, making it possible to manually transfer the files and then re-index.
-However, it's not feasible to simply drag & drop the files into the folder; a specific format needs to be adhered to.
+However, it is not feasible to simply drag & drop the files into the folder; a specific format needs to be adhered to.
 {% endsnippet %}

 ## Script